JodisKripe/College/README.md

-# College_Sem_3
+# College
-College Sem3
+College Sem 3 onwards

-All codes written for Semester3 will be uploaded
+All codes written for Semester 3 onwards will be uploaded.
+Some Assignment files for Japanese or other wierd subjects may also be there.